adennie/fb-android-dagger/README.md

 `InjectingApplication` creates an application-scope graph.

-`InjectingBroadcastReciever`, `InjectingAppWidgetProvider, `InjectingService`, and the various `Injecting...Activity` classes each extend the application-scope graph with their own module(s), resulting in a graph scoped to their own component.
+`InjectingBroadcastReciever`, `InjectingAppWidgetProvider`, `InjectingService`, and the various `Injecting...Activity` classes each extend the application-scope graph with their own module(s), resulting in a graph scoped to their own component.

 The various `Injecting...Fragment` classes extend their corresponding activity's graph.